Improper coloring of graphs on surfaces: Open problems

 \section{Open problems}

 A natural question is to find a version of Theorem~\ref{thm:g7} for graphs of arbitrary large girth.
 A slight variation of the proof of Theorem~\ref{thm:g7} easily shows that a graph of girth at least $\ell$ embeddable on a surface of Euler genus $g$ is $(0, O(\sqrt{g/\ell}))$-colorable, where the hidden constant depends on neither $g$ nor $\ell$.
-We conjecture the following stronger statement.
+In an early version of this manuscript, we conjectured the following stronger statement.

 \begin{conj} There is a function $c=o(1)$ such that any graph of girth at least $\ell$ embeddable on a surface of Euler genus $g$ is $(0, O(g^{c(\ell)}))$-colorable. \end{conj}

 Note that a graph that is $(0,k)$-colorable has a proper coloring with $k+2$ colors (since a graph with maximum degree $k$ has a proper $(k+1)$-coloring).
 As a consequence, the following result of Gimbel and Thomassen~\cite{GT97} gives a lower bound of the order $\tfrac1{2\ell+2}$ on such a function $c$.